Biden administration plans to break up monopoly power of U.S. organ transplant system

 “We welcome a competitive and open bidding process for the next Organ Procurement and Transplantation Network (OPTN) contract to advance our efforts to save as many lives as possible, as equitably as possible,” the nonprofit said.

-President Biden’s budget proposal for the 2024 fiscal year suggested more than doubling the funding for organ procurement and transplantation to $67 million next year, according to the release, and requested that Congress make updates the National Organ Transplant Act.
+President Biden’s budget proposal for the fiscal 2024 suggested more than doubling the funding for organ procurement and transplantation to $67 million next year, according to the release, and requested that Congress make updates the National Organ Transplant Act.

 “Every day, patients and families across the United States rely on the Organ Procurement and Transplantation Network to save the lives of their loved ones who experience organ failure,” said HRSA Administrator Carole Johnson.
 “That is why we are taking action to both bring greater transparency to the system and to reform and modernize the OPTN.”